IUS-CS/project-ordo_ab_chao/README.md

 # The framework for this website is Django project <h1>

 ## In order to build the project, from scratch, do the following: <h2>
+  > "using" means use the command line in the following instructions...
   - download pip (may need "easy-install" to do so, if so download easy-install first to install pip)
   - download virtualenv
   - download one of the following (if not already installed):